This guide follows some ideas from The Hitchhiker's Guide To Python and other ideas from the internet and myself. It is a work in progress.

 from.context import sample

-from module import function
+from module import *from module import function might be OK"""Bad:"""

 from MODULE import *